ameygokarn/Indeemo-Design-System-for-AI/styleguide.md

 # Assistant Prompt Styleguide for Indeemo Design System

+**⚠️ Figma Make Tailored:** This design system is now optimized for ingestion by Figma Make and other LLMs.
+All tokens include clear descriptions, Figma variable types, and CSS variable recommendations to ensure seamless automation and code generation.

 Purpose
 - This document explains how to write prompts for the assistant and what style/format to expect back.
 Use this as the definitive prompt/style contract when asking the assistant to generate design tokens, components, docs, or code.